psrobotics/quadruped_bai_servo/README.md

 A simplified controller is implemented to generate trot pattern for walking.
 Here, I applied a state machine to easily synchronize a set of open foot trajectories (with feet sensor).
 The IMU unit is used to adjust body roll&pitch during the stance phase.
 Notice that this robot is only controlled on the kinematic level, don't expect it to resist external impacts during walking process.

+## License

+Under BSD-3-Clause license, COME WITH NO WARRANTIES, BUILD AT YOUR RISK.